 - International giving by U.S. foundations reached an all-time high of $9.3 billion in 2015, up by 306% from $2.1 billion in 2002.

 - Just 12% of international grant dollars from U.S. foundations went directly to organizations based in the country where programs were implemented.
 The remaining 88% was channeled through organizations based elsewhere.

 - The Bill & Melinda Gates Foundation accounted for 51% of global giving by U.S. foundations from 2011-2015, with $6.5 billion going to sub-Saharan Africa.

 - Sub-Saharan Africa benefited from the largest share of global grantmaking by U.S. foundations, accounting for 25% of international grant dollars from 2011 to 2015.

 - Grants focused on climate change represented just 2% of global grantmaking by U.S. foundations.

 - Global giving by U.S. foundations for reproductive health care increased nearly threefold in the five years after the global gag rule, a U.S. rule forbidding the use of federal money to fund organizations that provide abortions or information on them, was reversed.

 Past International Grantmaking Reports

-This report is the latest in a decades-long collaboration between Foundation Center and Council on Foundations to regularly analyze trends in international grantmaking by U.S. foundations and the tenth jointly published analysis since our collaboration began in 1997.
+This report is the latest in a decades-long collaboration between Candid (formerly Foundation Center) and the Council to regularly analyze trends in international grantmaking by U.S. foundations and the 10th jointly published analysis since our collaboration began in 1997.
 You can see the full collection of reports we’ve co-published about international grantmaking by US foundations since 1997 on IssueLab.